First off, even entertaining this question is only really going to be a possibility for a select group of brands and businesses.

 And so depending on the size of the company the pricing scales from mid-market businesses to enterprise size.

-And so if we were to generalize we would estimate that a typical budget to license and implement Adobe Experience Manager would cost between $750,000 and $1 million.
+And so if we were to generalize we would estimate that a typical budget to license and implement Adobe Experience Manager would cost between $100,000 and $200,000, but of course that depends on the details and it can go well under to well over that.

 Of course, a “typical” budget does not exist and depending on the scale of redesign may be slightly less, or it could be double the cost.
 Nevertheless, Adobe qualifies this range of pricing with its comprehensive content solutions and complexity that a leading website increasingly requires.